 Our church partnerships team is committed to equipping and inspiring people of faith to help us realise our vision of a world where all children and young people are respected, valued and heard.

-How do dozens of children building Christingles make for a messy, fun way to learn about the meaning of Christmas?
+Learn how many children making Christingle candles makes for a messy, fun way to learn about the meaning of Christmas.

 Advent: ‘Who is my mother?
 Who are my brothers?’